 Biomass and Biogas Markets in CEE & SEE Countries in 2014

 In the past 20 - 30 years in many countries of this region, biomass was used for cooking and heating rather than for the electricity generation, resulting in historically weak biomass generation growth as most biomass feedstock is not used for electricity generation due to the high technology equipment costs.
-However this situation started to change since 2003.
-Governments in the CEE and SEE countries introduced a number of measures to support alternative energy producers in order to meet targets set by the EU for higher usage of renewables.
+However, this situation started to change in 2003.
+Governments in the CEE and SEE countries introduced many measures to support alternative energy producers to meet the EU's targets for higher usage of renewables.
 National Renewable Energy Action Plans (NREAP's) have been developed for each of EU member countries setting mandatory targets with Directive 2009/28/EC for renewable energy usage as a share of final energy consumption by 2020.
-Consequences of continued financial crisis in the EU zone are pressing policy-makers to cut costs, which could negatively affect the biomass and biogas sectors, which is heavily dependent on government incentives due to the relatively high cost of technology equipment compared with other renewable energy technologies.
+Consequences of the continued financial crisis in the EU zone are pressing policy-makers to cut costs, which could negatively affect the biomass and biogas sectors, heavily dependent on government incentives due to the relatively high cost of technology equipment compared with other renewable energy technologies.

 The maturing biomass and biogas markets in Germany, Spain, France, Italy allowed investors to look for new opportunities in Central-Eastern (CEE) and South-Eastern European (SEE) nations.

 Our forecast for biomass and biogas sectors in CEE and SEE countries are moderate positive.
 We expect market drivers by the end of 2014 to be projects with a capacity between 0.5 MWel to 2 MWel.
 More information about these promising markets you may read here: CEE & SEE Countries Biomass Market Outlook 2013 - 2018